asen/smg/docs/index.md

 where SUMN will happily conver the NaNs to 0 and still display a line.
 - **AVG** - similar to SUM but displaying graphs for the average value of the same-typed lines.
+- **MAX** - similar to SUM but displaying graphs for the max value across the same-typed lines.
+- **MIN** - similar to SUM but displaying graphs for the min value across the same-typed lines.

 By default (and when the filter results in objects from multiple remotes) SMG will do the aggregation "by remote", i.e will produce